How CompanyIQ Works

 Your Report

 The completed report is saved to your dashboard.
 You receive a CIQ Score with full breakdown, executive summary, key insights, financial overview, growth signals, risk signals, and director analysis.
-You can safely leave the page while the analysis runs, it will be waiting for you when you return.

 The CIQ Score